Hypergeometric Solutions of Linear Difference Systems: Computing the unramified generalized exponents of a system

-We are interested in the computation of all the triplets $(s,c, d) \in \Z \times {\Ct}^* \times {\Ct}$ that appear in a lhs of \autoref{eq:sys}.
+We are interested in the computation of all the triplets $(s,c, d) \in \Z \times {\Ct}^* \times {\Ct}$ that appear in a \lhs of equation~(\ref{eq:sys}).
 In general, those triplets cannot be obtained directly from the matrix system $M$.
-However, we will show that \begin{itemize} \item[-] first, all the possible pairs $(s,c)$ can be obtained from a super-irreducible form, in the sense of \cite{Bar89, BaBrPf08}, of the matrix $\widehat{M}$; \item[-] then, once a pair $(s,c)$ is obtained, the corresponding indices (the $d$'s) can be computed from a $0$-simple form (\cite{BaClEl}) of the system $\delta Y = (x^{-s}c^{-1}M - I_n )Y$. \end{itemize}
+However, we will show that \begin{itemize} \item[-] first, all the possible pairs $(s,c)$ can be obtained from a super-irreducible form, in the sense of \cite{Bar89, BaBrPf08}, of the matrix $\widehat{M}$; \item[-] when a pair $(s,c)$ is obtained, the corresponding indices (the $d$'s) are computed from a $0$-simple form (\cite{BaClEl}) of the system $\delta Y = (x^{-s}c^{-1}M - I_n )Y$. \end{itemize}